 Legal Translation to Express Consideration in Contracts

-There is no question that the world is getting smaller when it comes to translation of commercial contracts.
+There is no question that the world is getting smaller when it comes to translation of commercial contracts and cross-border e-Discovery with the need for foreign language document review and translation.
 The exchange of goods and services across national borders only increases over time.
 Indeed, as the costs of transportation of goods and services trend down, the global market moves forward.

 The global market is held together by the contracts between the parties exchanging the goods and services.
 As such, that fundamental tool – the commercial contract – might run into some issues when the parties involved are from different legal systems.
 Stated differently, a commercial contract in a common law jurisdiction may have a different interpretation in a civil law jurisdiction.